oslabs-beta/spearmint-fresh/README.md

 Spearmint helps developers easily create functional React/Redux/Endpoint/Paint Timing tests without writing any code.
 It dynamically converts user inputs into executable Jest test code by using DOM query selectors provided by @testing-library.

 # Installation
 Please download spearmint from our [website](https://www.spearmintjs.com/).
-Available for Mac OS, Windows and Linux.
+Available for Mac OS and Windows.

 # How to use in development mode